luca-picciotto/Its/inglese/verifica.md

 ## Test 1
 ### 1.In the introduction, they say that ...
-    a.office work hasn’t changed a lot since 1950.
-(V) b.offices haven’t changed that much since then.
-    c.offices have undergone a radical change.
+    a.office work hasn’t changed a lot since 1950. b.offices haven’t changed that much since then.(V) c.offices have undergone a radical change.
 ### 2.The tent they show can be used ...
-(V) a.as a place where people can sometimes talk about work.
-    b.as a bedroom to sleep.
+    a.as a place where people can sometimes talk about work.
+(V) b.as a bedroom to sleep.
     c.a place where you can play instruments.
 ### 3.Linda Duxbury thinks that companies ...
     a.can’t afford today’s real estate prices
-    b.invest too much money in real state
-(V) c.say they want healthy workplaces as an excuse to save money
+    b.invest too much money in real state c.say they want healthy workplaces as an excuse to save money(V)
 ### 4.One of the reasons Google offers all these benefits to its workers is ...
-(V) a.to make them stay longer at work
-    b.to create an atmosphere of friendship
+    a.to make them stay longer at work (V) b.to create an atmosphere of friendship
     c.to find workers more easily
 ### 5.According to Fab Dolan recreational time ...
-    a.allows workers to get to know people from other departments.
-(V) b.is when you usually come up with ideas.
-    c.is important to get your stress under control
+    a.allows workers to get to know people from other departments. b.is when you usually come up with ideas.
+(V) c.is important to get your stress under control
 ### 6.Human Resources experts say that ...
-(V) a.all these perks aren’t enough to make workers feel contented
-    b.all these perks increase productivity in the long term c.all these benefits don’t have any effect on the productivity
+    a.all these perks aren’t enough to make workers feel contented (V) b.all these perks increase productivity in the long term c.all these benefits don’t have any effect on the productivity

 ## Test 2
 ### 1.The Hyperloop is going to use ...
-(V) a.Solar energy.
+    a.Solar energy.(V)
     b.The energy from the vacuum created in the tube. c.The vacuum and fuel.
 ### 2.The Hyperloop is going to be ...
-    a.4 times faster than Japan’s bullet train.
-(V) b.Faster than a plane.
+    a.4 times faster than Japan’s bullet train. b.Faster than a plane.
+(V)
     c.3 times faster than Eurostar.
 ### 3.You will be able to travel around the world in ...
     a.less than 6 hours
-(V) b.6 hours
+    b.6 hours (V)
     c.16 hours
 ### 4.The Hyperloop tube is ...
-    a.something that experts think could be made in a far future. b.still science fiction, and it’s not very likely that it will exist.
-(V) c.something that is already being developed
+    a.something that experts think could be made in a far future. b.still science fiction, and it’s not very likely that it will exist. c.something that is already being developed (V)
 ### 5.The cost of the Hyperloop is going to be ...
-    a.0,25% of the cost of the underground b.0,15% of the cost of a road
-(V) c.0,10% the cost of a train
+    a.0,25% of the cost of the underground b.0,15% of the cost of a road c.0,10% the cost of a train (V)

 # Reading test
 ## Crypto addicts
 ### 1.Josh started trading in cryptocurrencies...
     a.when Bitcoin first came out.
     b.after seeing it in the media.
-(V) c.influenced by his peers' success
+    c.influenced by his peers' success (V)
     d.while working from home during the pandemic.
-### ### 2.What was Josh’s experience while trading?
+### 2.What was Josh’s experience while trading?
-    a.He immediately lost all the money he invested. b.He made many small wins and slightly larger losses.
-(V) c.He made lots of money, lost it all and couldn’t regain it.
-    d.He recovered from big losses at first but later could not.
+    a.He immediately lost all the money he invested. b.He made many small wins and slightly larger losses. c.He made lots of money, lost it all and couldn’t regain it.
+(V) d.He recovered from big losses at first but later could not.
 ### 3.Josh says that he kept gambling because...
-    a.he wanted enough money to buy a house. b.he enjoyed the excitement of winning money. c.he didn’t want to confess that he’d lost money.
-(V) d.he enjoyed the feeling he got when he lost money.
+    a.he wanted enough money to buy a house. b.he enjoyed the excitement of winning money. c.he didn’t want to confess that he’d lost money. d.he enjoyed the feeling he got when he lost money.
+(V)
 ### 4.For Josh, crypto currency trading became a problem when...
-    a.he stopped working and spending time with other people. b.he started to sell drugs in order to fund his trading habit.
-(V) c.he returned to a different, former addiction.
-    d.he started telling lies and taking things from family remembers.
+    a.he stopped working and spending time with other people. b.he started to sell drugs in order to fund his trading habit. c.he returned to a different, former addiction.
+(V) d.he started telling lies and taking things from family remembers.
 ### 5.Josh would like to see a change in the way that...
     a.cryptocurrencies are advertised.
-(V) b.trading apps communicate with traders.
+    b.trading apps communicate with traders.
+(V)
     c.trading apps encourage sharing among friends.
     d.cryptocurrency companies are regulated
 ### 6.Josh says that when people trade cryptocurrencies together in groups, ...
-(V) a.they tend not to consider their decisions thoroughly.
-    b.they learn and share more information and make better choices. c.they are given special tips by the trading companies. d.they become more socially accepted by their peers.
+    a.they tend not to consider their decisions thoroughly.
+(V) b.they learn and share more information and make better choices. c.they are given special tips by the trading companies. d.they become more socially accepted by their peers.

 ## Test 2
 ### 1. According to the article, without the Internet of Things, disaster responders are only able to assess a certain calamity situation once they arrive in an emergency zone.
-(V) ● True
+    ● True (V)
     ● False
 ### 2. Which of the following shows how Internet-of-Things sensors can help in an emergency situation?
     ● They can prevent the spread of wildfire without the help of responders.
-(V) ● They can send information about temperature and humidity to emergency
+    ● They can send information about temperature and humidity to emergency (V) teams.
-    teams.
     ● They can guide residents to safe evacuation routes without the need for emergency teams.
 ### 3. According to the article, drones can be deployed in disaster areas so that reponders no longer need to conduct search-and-rescue operations.
     ● True
-(V) ● False
+    ● False (V)
 ### 4. Based on the article, which of the following is NOT true?
     ● Census-verified data can help responders strategize for outreach initiatives.
     ● Information supported by analytics can allow the government to geotarget messaging to affected residents.
-(V) ● Sensor data can be used to keep primary centers functional during disasters
-    to lower the need for temporary distribution centers.
+    ● Sensor data can be used to keep primary centers functional during disasters (V) to lower the need for temporary distribution centers.
 ### 5. Internet-of-Things sensors that communicate with mobile devices pose the risk of slowing down local response in a disaster area.
     ● True
-(V) ● False
+    ● False (V)
 ### 6. According to the article, identifying the best communication channels for emergency response means that disaster-related information _____.
     ● must be delivered through tech-driven channels instead of through newspapers or radio
-(V) ● have to be targeted to affected citizens instead of using a one-size-fits all
+    ● have to be targeted to affected citizens instead of using a one-size-fits all approach (V)
-    approach
     ● should be relayed in only one language to avoid confusion

 # Writing Test